siderolabs/talos/README.md

 - Office hours Mondays at 17:00 UTC
 - Maintainer hours Thursdays at 17:00 UTC

+You can subscribe to these meetings by joining the Google group above.
 > Note: You can check this time against your timezone [here](https://everytimezone.com/s/6bb1045a).

 ## Contributing